YCL92/FastNeuralStyle/README.md

 ### Improvement

 This project uses the original network structure proposed without further modification and thus the output may not be very good sometimes.
-However, there are some other improved versions available such as adding reflection padding or replacing transposed convolution with upsampling followed by convolution.
+However, there are some other improved versions available online such as adding reflection padding or replacing transposed convolution with upsampling followed by convolution.